Get a head start to ACHA 2017 with exclusive content not provided during the main conference!

 The ACHA Institutional and Sustaining Member Seals inform students/patients, their families, the higher education community, and customers that the institution/organization displaying the seal is a current member of ACHA and is committed to enhancing the health and wellness of campus communities.
 Download the seals here.

-Join us April 26 at 1:30 pm ET for "Mind the Gap: How College Health Services Can Use Assessment to Identify Health Disparities, Health Inequities, and Barriers to Accessing Care."
+In case you missed it, the recorded webinar "Mind the Gap: How College Health Services Can Use Assessment to Identify Health Disparities, Health Inequities, and Barriers to Accessing Care" is now available.

 ... for national policies that support the health and well-being of college students and their campus communities…

 ... for college health stakeholders to enhance their capacities to advance health and build healthier campus communities...

 ... and evidence-informed knowledge on issues impacting the health of college students and their campus communities...